 Several leading fashion and textile brands have already taken steps to align with the Green Claims Directive.
 These companies have embraced transparency and sustainability as core values, leveraging tools like Digital Product Passports to communicate their commitment to consumers.
 Examples include:

-These success stories demonstrate the tangible benefits of compliance, from enhanced consumer trust to improved market positioning.
+These and other success stories demonstrate the tangible benefits of compliance, from enhanced consumer trust to improved market positioning.

 The Green Claims Directive represents a significant step forward in promoting transparency and accountability within the fashion and retail industries.
 By mandating evidence-based sustainability claims, the directive aims to combat greenwashing and foster a culture of trust and integrity.
 For businesses, compliance is not just a regulatory obligation but an opportunity to lead the way in sustainable practices.